Add stress marks to Russian text

 No Russian text submitted

-This online tool automatically inserts stress marks into Russian words and restores the letter "ё" in Russian text (see also php-yoficator - a simple software that restores letter "ё" even better than my tool, for example, it can process proper names).
-This will save a lot of time - you will not need to look up for the stress position in dictionary (see the list of online Russian dictionaries).
+This online tool automatically inserts stress marks into Russian words and restores the letter "ё" in Russian text.
+It will save you a lot of time – you will no longer need to look up for the stress position in a dictionary.

-You can choose the size of the database with stress positions: 100,000, 200,000, 400,000 or 600,000 word forms.
-Unregistered users can choose only the smallest database, that contains the most popular Russian words.
-If there's no data for any particular word in the database you chose, the stress position will not be displayed.
-Be aware though, that the larger the database, the slower the converter works.
+Registered users can choose the size of the database with stress positions: 200,000, 400,000 or 600,000 word forms.
+Unregistered users can use only the smallest database that contains the most popular Russian words (100,000 word forms).
+If there is no data for any particular word in the database you chose, the stress position will not be displayed.
+Be aware though, that the larger the database, the slower the tool works.

-Note: Maximum number of characters for unregistered users - 700, for registered users - 7000.
-For correct displaying of the text with stress marks Unicode fonts should be installed on your computer.
-Make sure to choose the right encoding for this page in your web browser - Unicode (UTF-8).
+Note: Maximum number of characters for unregistered users – 700, for registered users – 7,000.
+For the correct displaying of the text with stress marks, make sure that you use the latest version of your web browser and choose the right encoding for this page – Unicode (UTF-8).
+This tool is only available online and cannot be downloaded to your computer.

 Do you like this converter?
 Post the link to this page!